adandev1125/adandev1125/README.md

 ## About Me

 Full Stack Engineer with 6 years of experience in software industry.
 Proficient in developing mobile and web apps, creating games, reviewing and optimizing codes and creating and establishing new algorithms and databases.
-Familiar with various languages, libraries and frameworks for both front end and back end.
+Familiar with various programming languages, libraries and frameworks for both front end and back end.
 Have worked with product managers, designers and other developers to create and deliver high-quality software products.
 Enjoy learning new skills and technologies, love to work in teams and wish to gain professional experiences in the real industry.

 <img src="https://komarev.com/ghpvc/?username=adandev1125&label=Profile%20views&color=4e982f&style=for-the-badge" alt="adandev1125" />